Sachithra-oshadha/ELT_test/README.md

 * Missing Packages: Run pip install -r requirements.txt to install all dependencies.
 * Plotting Issues: Ensure matplotlib and seaborn are installed correctly.

+## Issues/ Bugs

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

+## Development

+- Update usage and directiry structure with any updates done to the repository.
+- Update bugs section if there are any unexpected issues pop up and if resolved add the resolving method to troublshooting section.